jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Loading="lazy" the the images in the INDEX.php, NOTEATEN.php, and TEST.php files.
 * Added Chattanooga, TN to the drop down list and created necessary CHA JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Greenville, SC to the drop down list and created necessary GSP JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.
 * Added Vermont - (VT) to the drop down list and created necessary VT JSON file to the INDEX.php, NOTEATEN.php, TEST.php, and TEST.html files.